Categories

 UPDATE | Nov 12, 2022:

-I tried checking the price just now out of curiosity and it got expensive!🥲 It’s now US$870 (from US$650) or ₱50k (from ₱37k).
-That’s a 25% increase!
-Well I guess as long as you’re committed to get the 100% refund and you can afford the upfront costs, it’s still a really great deal.
+I tried checking the price just now out of curiosity and it got expensive (around 25% increase)! 🥲 Well, I guess as long as you’re committed to get the refund and you’re okay with the upfront costs, it’s still a great deal.

 UPDATE | Mar 9, 2023: